 Potting and Repotting

 You can pot or repot your Japanese Black Pine bonsai in the spring.
 Do this before the buds begin to fall.
 Repot in a container that is larger than the traditional bonsai pot.
 This will prevent the roots from drying out in hot weather.
-Use a soil that contains a mixture of well-draining materials like sand and peat.
+Use a fresh soil that contains a mixture of well-draining materials like coarse sand peat.

 Pine bonsai is a hardy plant that can tolerate most soil types.
 It can survive in stony, barren soils that are deficient of nutrients, so you don’t need to be super selective about the soil you use in your bonsai container.